-This section summarises the composition of each place type and describes the potential impacts of the principal policy priorities identified for each place type on the kinds of people that can be found there.
+This section summarises the composition of each place type and describes the potential impacts of the principal policy priorities identified for each place type on the kinds of people (e.g. Hard Pressed Living 1) that can be found there.
 Several local authorities will fall into more than one category.
-Further detail on this and the supplementary policies that underpin each principal policy priority can be found in the full People and Place Framework90.
+'People type' definitions and further detail on the supplementary policies that underpin each principal policy priority can be found in the full People and Place Framework90.